concord-consortium/collaborative-learning/tool-tiles.md

 }
 ```

+The `on*` properties are a way for the tool component tell the host things like wanting a larger height.

 ## IToolApi
 A tool API allows tool components to implement one or more functions that can be called generically for any tile that supports the ToolApi without knowing the specific tile type.
 This can be thought of as the beginnings of a generic plugin API model for tiles.
 The tool API interface is defined as follows:
 ```typescript